-- 6.1.1 The borrower must submit Form A along with the loan application for a debt consolidation loan to the licensed moneylenders for their consideration.
-This is to prove that he visited an SSA which had helped to negotiate with the licensed moneylenders on the debt consolidation loan. - 6.1.2 If the licensed moneylenders decide to grant a debt consolidation loan, the licensed moneylenders should check whether the loan amount applied for would have exceeded the aggregate unsecured loan cap. - 6.1.3 After approving the loan application, the licensed moneylenders should ensure that the borrower has successfully registered to be an excluded person before disbursing the loan amount to the borrower.
-The licensed moneylenders may request the borrower to forward the confirmation email sent by the MLCB to prove his successful registration as an excluded person. - 6.1.4 In addition to section 32 of the MLA and rule 8 of the MLR, every licensed moneylender should explain and inform the borrower in writing of the following matters: - (a) The circumstances under which the debt consolidation scheme will fail, including if the borrower defaults on any repayment of an instalment under the debt consolidation loan; and
+- 6.1.1 The borrower must submit Form A along with the loan application for a debt consolidation loan to the licensee for their consideration.
+This is to prove that he visited an SSA which had helped to negotiate with the licensee on the debt consolidation loan. - 6.1.2 If the licensee decides to grant a debt consolidation loan, the licensee should check whether the loan amount applied for would have exceeded the aggregate unsecured loan cap. - 6.1.3 After approving the loan application, the licensee should ensure that the borrower has successfully registered to be an excluded person before disbursing the loan amount to the borrower.
+The licensee may request the borrower to forward the confirmation email sent by the MLCB to prove his successful registration as an excluded person.

-(b) The effects of the failure of the debt consolidation scheme, including that the borrower will no longer be able to obtain a loan from any licensed moneylender if his debt consolidation loan amount exceeds the relevant aggregate unsecured loan cap applicable to him.
+- 6.1.4 In addition to section 19 of the MLA and rule 8 of the MLR, every licensee should explain and inform the borrower in writing of the following matters: - a. the circumstances under which the debt consolidation scheme will fail, including if the borrower defaults on any repayment of an instalment under the debt consolidation loan; and - b. the effects of the failure of the debt consolidation scheme, including that the borrower will no longer be able to obtain a loan from any licensed moneylender if his debt consolidation loan amount exceeds the relevant aggregate unsecured loan cap applicable to him.

-6.2 Retention of documents
+6.2 RETENTION OF DOCUMENTS

-The licensed moneylenders should also retain any document, including Form A and the confirmation email, supporting the granting of a debt consolidation loan for the same period stipulated under section 38(1)(a) of the MLA.
+The licensee should also retain any document, including Form A and the confirmation email, supporting the granting of a debt consolidation loan for the same period stipulated under section 24(1)(a) of the MLA.